Property Developer’s Guide to Selling Out Developments in a Challenging Market

 - Consider moving away from search oriented advertising (REA, Domain, SEM).
 It’s expensive, restricts targeting and is less effective in generating leads.

 - Diversify your advertising platforms.
-Explore social avenues such as Facebook for a huge array of opportunities to target motivations, pain points and life events.
+Explore social media avenues such as Facebook for a huge array of opportunities to target motivations, pain points and life events.
+This will help you work out the best advertising for your particular business.

 - Track the behaviour of your leads wherever possible.
 You can better understand what they need to make a purchase, and send personalised emails based on their actions.